RISK-Global-Domination/RISK-Global-Domination/README.md

 ### Moderator Teaching Assistant
 * [Joe Samuel](https://github.com/joefsamuel)

+### Get Started
+1. Clone the repo
+2. Add JDK path to the project
+3. Run the main function in Driver class

 ### User Manual
 1) Run the jar file
 2) Input the number of players